okeefm/s3g/readme.markdown

 TODO: This is largely duplicated in the errors.py doc, consider rewriting as a summary of the base error types only.

 ## Parameter Errors
-Parameter errors are raised when the
+Parameter errors are raised when improperly formatted arguments are passed into an s3g function.

     Bad Point Length
     EEPROM Read/Write length too long